 “That’s something that was very important to the show — that it didn’t feel like a remake or a reboot,” Millar explained to Vanity Fair in August 2022. “ It’s something that lives within the Venn diagram of what happened before, but it’s its own thing.
 It’s not trying to be the movies or the ‘60s TV show.
 That was very important to us and very important to Tim [Burton].”

-So, while the future of this Addams-centric series remains up in the air, fans can at least take heart in knowing that the experience — regardless of how long it lasts — will prove to be a darkly fun and entertaining ride.
+In other words, fans can at least take heart in knowing that the experience — regardless of how long it lasts — will prove to be a darkly fun and entertaining ride.